Modules

 Aliasing

-Sometimes module names are long or conflict with something else in scope.
-You can rename a module on import with as.
+Module names are sometimes long, or they collide with something already in scope.
+Rename one on import with as.

 LOON